 Email campaign – if you already have a steady base of customers and permission to send them marketing emails, prepare email campaigns.
 You can send your customers customized gift ideas and offer discounts or free shipping to bring them back to your store.
 If you haven’t tried sending out marketing emails before, try out Mailchimp for beautifully designed templates and intuitive tools.

 Paid advertisement – PPC campaigns in Google or Facebook ads are the most usual forms of paid advertisement.
 You might also consider investing in YouTube video commercials or showing off your ads on Instagram.
 Try which option would work best for your business, but remember, if you have strong competitors that you need to out-bid, paid campaigns might get expensive.

 Blogposts – if you have a blog, it’s only natural that you’ll write holiday-themed articles.
 We all need a little inspiration and advice on what to buy.

 Social media – this tip might be obvious, but we have to mention that social media is the right space for sharing all those holiday blogposts, promoting your products and generally making sure your customers know your store exists.
 If you have time, prepare some posts in advance or at least plan what you’d like to share.

 And that was our last advice.
 Getting your store ready for the holiday season looks like a lot of work and it is.
 But if you start now and follow our simple list, you will have everything ready in time and without stress.

+Wondering how to create an online store?
+Check the step-by-step guide.
 Would you like to add something?
 How do you prepare your online store for the holiday season?
 Let us know in the comments below.